codebrew/backbone-rails/README.md

 Easily setup and use backbone.js (0.5.3) with rails 3.1

 Follow [@TheRyanFitz on Twitter](http://twitter.com/#!/TheRyanFitz).
-Tweet some praise or ask any questions you have about the project.
+Tweet any questions or suggestions you have about the project.

 ## Rails 3.1 setup
 This gem requires the use of rails 3.1, coffeescript and the new rails asset pipeline provided by sprockets.